google/libphonenumber/making_metadata_changes.md

 Note:

-*   Include sources for data where appropriate
+*   To track provenance for your own maitenance needs, consider including sources for data where appropriate
 *   If multiple countries share a country calling code, check all of them are updated.
 Formatting rules will only be listed by the country with `mainCountryForCode` set to `true`.